 perform any combination of the above.

-The Metering Data Provider must ensure that any algorithm in support of a logical NMI is accepted by the responsible person, AEMO and financially responsible Market Participant before being used.
+The Metering Data Provider must ensure that any algorithm in support of a logical NMI is accepted by the Metering Coordinator, AEMO and financially responsible Market Participant before being used.

 Specific Metering Data processing requirements for metering installation type 7